PLC-Programmer/PLC-Programmer.github.io/(A) Hello world with the Scala code runner in Windows 11.md

 As described in this document, run in a Windows termninal ("cmd.exe") this command: _> winget install virtuslab.scalacli_

-When running Scala tools the first time in a Windows terminal, expect more downloads and installations, like these commands:
+When running Scala tools the first time in a Windows terminal, expect more downloads and installations, like with these commands:

 _\> scala-cli_